 Sanitizer.
 Hand sanitizers are fine but keep them away from small children who can get alcohol poisoning.
 On that note, I want to mention something that drives me nuts when I hear it in the “news”, because it is not fair.
 I watched the TV pandemic briefing where it supposed happened and I swear that President Trump never said to drink or inject bleach or disinfectants.
 After hearing how quickly viruses can be inactivated by sanitizers on surfaces, he merely asked the doctors if there was something like that for internal use…just showing intellectual curiosity.
 He actually wasn’t far off.
 Most sanitizers are oxidants.
 So is ozone.
 Practitioners have been using ozone in many ways (including saunas and IV’s) to kill pathogens.
 Ultraviolet light works to sanitize surfaces—treating blood with it has been called “The Cure That Time Forgot”.

 School.
 This sure is a tricky one.
-Children suffer greatly in many ways (educationally, nutritionally, abuse, emotional issues, etc.) from not being in the classroom and it is also a big problem if it keeps parents from going to work.
+Children suffer greatly in many ways (educationally, nutritionally, abuse, emotional issues, etc.) from not being in the classroom and it is also a big problem if it keeps the parents from going to work.
 On the other hand, kids are not immune to coronavirus.
-Although they typically have stronger immune systems and do not usually get as sick, kiddos can infect teachers and staff and bring the illness home.
-So, the more the protections are in place, the better—especially improved ventilation systems.
+Although they typically have stronger immune systems and do not usually get as sick, kiddos can at least theoretically bring the illness home or infect teachers and staff.
+So, the more the protections are in place, the better—especially improved ventilation systems and spacing.

 Just a thought, conventional wisdom warns us not to buy a car from the first batch when an automaker does a major revamp of a model.
 Likewise, most computer users resist being the first to try a new version of the Windows operating system.
 We like having some other guinea pigs help the companies get the bugs out.